My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The sun rises over the mountain ridge, bathing the cactus garden in warm light.
-Slowly, heat starts to build, forming a shimmering mirage.
+Slowly, the heat starts to build, forming a shimmering mirage.
 Slowly, stretched shadows shorten, and then disappear.
 Everything seeks shade from the blazing sun.
 I may love living near water, but there’s something entrancing about the desert.

 Home to otherworldly plants and unusual rock formations, Joshua Tree National Park is particularly special: it encompasses the point where two deserts meet.
 The Colorado and Mojave deserts have distinctive climates and are home to unique species – but the park is the place where they overlap, and the Seussical Joshua tree lives in close proximity to the cuddly-looking Cholla.

 I took a trip to Joshua Tree National Park in the spring of 2017 with an adventurous blogger friend.
 We spent our visit hiking, exploring the sights, eating at local restaurants around the park, and stargazing.
 Afterward, I came home keen to help people see that they can easily visit the park – whether that’s for a weekend or just one day while staying nearby in Palm Springs.
+I also returned as part of my Southwest road trip honeymoon in 2020 – to show Mr. V the magic of this special place.

 Planning Your Visit to Joshua Tree National Park

-Before we dive into my suggested itinerary for one day in Joshua Tree, there are a couple important logistics you’ll need to know to plan your trip.
+Before we dive into my suggested itinerary for one day in Joshua Tree, there are a couple of important logistics you’ll need to know to plan your trip.
 I always include a section like this because national parks have special rules you should know before you go.

 Driving & Parking in Joshua Tree National Park